url-kaist/Ground-Segmentation-Benchmark/README.md

 ## Description
-The benchmark provides:
+This benchmark provides:
 ### Performance Calculation
-* This benchmarks calculates the performance of each method and save the results as *csv* files.
+* The benchmark calculates the performance of each method and save the results as *csv* files.
 * The output files contain `frame index - time taken - Precision - Recall - TP - FP - FN - TF` values.
 * Two versions are to be saved: considering vegetation / not considering vegetation.